wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 ### 3-9 Re-boot and secure update to V2

 Now the image is downloaded but note that the partition status is not changed yet.
-When it is re-boot, it checks integlity and authenticity of V1 and initiate V1 as in step 6.
+When it is re-boot, it checks integrity and authenticity of V1 and initiate V1 as in step 6.

 ```